- Entertainment and Media»

 Swedish melodic death metal band Arch Enemy adjusted very well following the departure or firing of vocalist Johan Liiva.
 Their 2007 studio album called Rise of the Tyrant is probably better than 1999’s Burning Bridges.
 The first song called Blood is on Your Hands has the sound of an ambulance siren as the guitars take over.
 The song makes reference to the beginning of the Bible when Cain and Abel were put on Earth and one of the brothers was tragically killed.
 When blood is on a person’s hands because of a crime they committed, that is more than a crime.
 It is a sin as well.
 A reference is made to the band’s 4th album called Wages of Sin which is the first album that Angela did the vocals on.

 The song called The Last Enemy is a song that sees Angela Gossow extend her voice in such a way as to provide a sort of screeching sound.
 There is a classically influenced interlude before the solo.
 After the solo, there is a fast, melodic tapping interlude.
 Can we conquer death itself?
 Humans cannot prevent bodily death.
+At the end of the song as the pace slows down, we hear a slower version of one of the beginning riffs in this song but it is performed with lead guitar.
+And then, an acoustic part similar to In Flames takes over as the next song sets in.
 I Will Live Again is a song that tries to point out that even if our dreams become broken due to failure or other circumstances we will live again and revive our abilities and talents to succeed.
 Angela Gossow’s voice can sound like a really harsh screech at times but she is still a far better vocalist than Daniel Davey of the band Cradle of Filth even at her worst performance.
 There is a terrific neoclassical influenced tapping part in the second song before the solo.

 A Photo of the CD Rise of the Tyrant